Nagaarshini/Nagaarshini/README.md

-## Hi there 👋
+## Hi!
+I'm Nagaarshini

-**I'm Nagaarshini** a passionate developer interested in building impactful projects and continuously learning new technologies.
+a passionate developer interested in building impactful projects and continuously learning new technologies.

 Here are some ideas to get you started: